Marina Diamandis: Artistry

-Artists listing Marina Diamandis as an influence include Bridgit Mendler, Camila Cabello, Billie Eilish and Kim Petras.
+Artists listing Marina Diamandis as an influence include Bridgit Mendler, Camila Cabello, Billie Eilish, Kim Petras and Slayyyter.

 At the start of her career, Diamandis was compared to other British female singer-songwriters, with Paul Lester from The Guardian writing that she had a "zeitgeist-y female essence".
 She took exception to such comparisons, and said that all she shared with Kate Nash was "a vagina and a keyboard".
 During the Electra Heart era, she called comparisons to Perry, Lady Gaga, and Lana Del Rey "really annoying", preferring to be classed as herself.

 Her vocals have been compared to those of Karen O, Regina Spektor, Kate Bush, Florence Welch, Britney Spears, and Siouxsie Sioux, with an androgynous timbre akin to those of Annie Lennox and Heather Small.
 When reviewing The Family Jewels, Joe Copplestone from PopMatters noted that Diamandis's vocal delivery occasionally overpowers the "inventive" melodies showcased in her songs.

 Diamandis's lyrical content typically analyses components of human behaviour.
 She has noted that she would have become a psychologist had she been unsuccessful in the music industry.
 The song "Savages", from the album Froot, reflects on humanity's proneness to violent acts.
 Rory Cashin of Slate lauded Diamandis's lyrics as "esoteric", likening her to an "emotionally intelligent outsider who knew how to perfectly articulate those weird thoughts and reactions we all have but would never admit to".
 Laurence Day of The Line of Best Fit considered Froot to be "an anthology of astute nihilistic, existentialist discussions".